 Employers must make a decision, as to whether furloughed employees can return to their duties and if not, it may be necessary to consider redundancy after all other options are exhausted.
 It is therefore crucial that employers only effect redundancy dismissals where:

 - there is a genuine redundancy situation, and

 - they have followed a fair redundancy procedure (including in relation to consultation, selection, searching for suitable alternative employment, etc.) according to the usual employment law rules.

-As discussed above, automatically selecting staff who are on furlough for redundancy may give rise to an unfair or discriminatory dismissal.
-We have also discussed above, the fact that there does remain some grey area in respect of whether a dismissal effected whilst an employee is on furlough (in circumstances where it may be possible for that employee to remain on furlough rather than being made redundant) is likely to be unfair.
+As discussed above, automatically selecting staff who are (or have been) on furlough for redundancy may give rise to an unfair or discriminatory dismissal.
+A dismissal effected whilst an employee is on furlough (in circumstances where it may be possible for that employee to remain on furlough rather than being made redundant) may also be unfair.
 The latter will depend very much on the particular circumstances of the case, including the size, resources and financial position of the employer.

 Employees with two years’ continuous service are entitled to statutory redundancy payments based on a multiplier of:

 - half a week's pay for each year of employment up to age of 22;

 - one week's pay for each year between the ages of 22 and 40;

 - one and a half week's pay for each year over the age of 41.